gilt/cave/docs/alerts.md

 }
 ```

-If an alert like this fires, CAVE will create an incident for the given service API key, which should page the escalation policy attached to that service in PagerDuty.
+When an alert fires, CAVE will create an incident for the given Service API key, which should trigger the escalation policy attached to that PagerDuty Service.